 Tips and Variations for Celery Chutney

-- If raw mangoes are not available, then substitute with a small lemon sized tamarind.
+- If raw mangoes are unavailable, substitute with a small lemon-sized tamarind.

 - Substitute onion/grated coconut for Urad dal/Bengal Gram.